Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/PATH_TRAVERSAL/recommendation.md

 - __Avoid direct concatenation__: Avoid concatenating user input directly when constructing filesystem paths.
 - __User input sanitization__: Sanitize user input before using it in filesystem path construction, character sequences like `../` should be stripped and the path should be normalized.
 - __Use Robust Path Parsers__: Use well-established and secure path parsing packages, some packages might be inherently vulnerable to path traversal .
+- __Check path containment__: After validating the supplied input, append the input to the base directory and use a platform filesystem API to canonicalize the path.
+Verify that the canonicalized path is contained within the base directory.

 ### Examples